STAT: Statistics (STAT)

 STAT 480.
 Probability & Statistics III.
 (3 Credits)

-A course emphasizing the statistical techniques which are useful in the treatment of multiple samples.
-Topics include the properties of joint discrete and continuous probability distributions, conditional and marginal distributions, covariance, independent random variables, estimation and hypothesis testing of population parameters in the two-sample case, chi-square tests, and simple linear regression and correlation.
-Prerequisite: STAT 380 202508.
+Statistical techniques for the treatment of multiple samples.
+Joint discrete and continuous probability distributions, conditional and marginal distributions, covariance, independent random variables, t-distribution, one sample estimation and hypothesis testing of population parameters in the two-sample case, chi-square tests, and simple linear regression and correlation.
+Prerequisite: STAT 380.

 STAT 481.
 Nonparametric Statistics.
 (3 Credits)

-A course which examines statistical techniques which are applicable even if the form of the sampled population is unknown.
-Wilcoxon rank-sum test, Mann-Whitney U-test, sign test, Wilcoxon signed-rank test, tests for randomness, Spearman’s correlation, Kolmogorov-Smirnov statistics, Turkey’s quick test, Friedman and Cochran’s test, computer programs.
-Prerequisite: STAT 380 202508.
+Statistical applied whether the relationship between the population and sample is unknown.
+Wilcoxon rank-sum test, Mann-Whitney U-test, sign test, Wilcoxon signed-rank test, tests for randomness, Spearman’s correlation, Kolmogorov-Smirnov statistics, Turkey’s quick test, Friedman and Cochran’s test, statistical software.
+Prerequisite: STAT 380.

 STAT 482.
 Applied Multivariate Statistic.
 (3 Credits)